How Long Should You Work Out On A Recumbent Bike?

 There is no direct correlation between how long you should exercise and how fast you will reach your fitness goals, but the average person will do well to spend 30 minutes a day on average on a recumbent bike.
 Some people love doing cardio workouts in a stationary position while in a seated position.
 Others like the added support of simply sitting down.
 Recumbent bicycles remain a popular option for seated exercises, because of their low-impact, comfortable seating and back support.
 A recumbent bike is also an excellent choice for people who suffer from lower back problems.

 The amount of time you spend on a stationary bike will depend on several factors.
 The biggest determining factor will be your own personal fitness level.
 If you are just starting out and building up your endurance levels, you may only need to spend a few minutes on average on a recumbent bike.
 Beginners and those recovering from injuries are often advised to spend more time on upright bikes.
 For those who are committed to a regular fitness program and working towards better cardiovascular fitness, both upright and recumbent bikes can help to add pounds of muscle to your frame.

 Is There Much Variety Among Recumbent Bikes?

-Many people are not sure of the difference between upright and recumbent bikes.
+Many people are not sure of the difference between upright and exercise bikes for seniors.
 They both look similar, but what is the difference between these two bike styles?
 There are actually a few differences between the two bikes that might help you determine if you should consider one over the other.
 First, let us take a look at the Recumbent vs. the Upright Bike.